When it comes to beating the summer heat, you need to find the right cooling solution for your home. That’s where we can help.

 2. Energy efficiency.
 For air conditioners, check out the Energy Efficiency Ratio (EER) or Seasonal Energy Efficiency Ratio (SEER) ratings.
 Higher ratings mean they’re more energy efficient, so they’ll save you money on bills.

 3. Programmable timers.
-With a timer, you can set your fan or air conditioner to turn on or off at specific times.
+With a timer, you can set your fan or air conditioner to turn on or off whenever you want.
 This can help save energy by cooling your home only when it’s needed - just before you arrive back home from work, perhaps.

 4. Thermostat and temperature control.
 An adjustable thermostat lets you set and maintain precise temperatures.
 This is another handy bill saving feature, because you’re never cooling more than you need.